Computational Aspects of Nearly Single-Peaked Electorates: Computational Results

 In contrast to the previous hardness results, we are able to show that \textsc{Candidate Deletion Single-Peaked Consistency} can be decided in polynomial time.
-The algorithm builds upon the $\mathcal{O}(\card{V}\cdot \card{C})$. time algorithm for testing single-peaked consistency by Escoffier, Lang, and \"{O}tzt\"{u}rk~\cite{esc-lan-oez:c:single-peak}.
+The algorithm builds upon the $\mathcal{O}(n\cdot m)$ time algorithm for testing single-peaked consistency by Escoffier, Lang and \"Ozt\"urk~\citeyear{esc-lan-oez:c:single-peak}.
 Since we make some modifications to the algorithm and also for the sake of completeness we present it here as well.